jplalor/jplalor.github.io/content/emnlp19.md

 The models could act as our *artificial crowd*, and the response patterns could be used to fit IRT models for very large data sets.

 To answer the question: you can, and we did.
-The results are in our upcoming EMNLP 2019 paper: *Learning Latent Parameters without Human Response Patterns: Item Response Theory with Artificial Crowds.*
+The results are in our upcoming EMNLP 2019 paper: *Learning Latent Parameters without Human Response Patterns: Item Response Theory with Artificial Crowds* (arXiv link coming soon).
 This post will serve as a companion to the paper.

 # Introduction